khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 * The input field is filled-in repeatedly by the same user
 * The data to be entered differs significantly from one use of the input field to the next

-In practice, only certain input fields should have the clear icon.
-[Search boxes](/components/search) tend to satisfy both of the criteria mentioned above, so using a clear icon for them is desirable.
+In practice, only certain input fields should have a clear icon.
+For example, [search boxes](/components/search) tend to satisfy both of the criteria mentioned above, so using a clear icon for them is desirable.

 ### Text area